Sir George Jenkinson, 11th Baronet: Political career

 He served as High Sheriff of Gloucestershire for 1862.
 He then unsuccessfully contested Wiltshire North in 1865 and Nottingham in 1866.
 In 1868 he was successfully returned for the former constituency, a seat he held until 1880.

 Family

 Jenkinson married Emily Sophia Lyster, daughter of Anthony Lyster, in 1845.
 They had two sons and three daughters.
+His daughter Louisa married George Finch-Hatton, Viscount Maidstone, son of the 11th Earl of Winchilsea, then secondly to Francis James Ashburner.

 He died in January 1892, aged 74, and was succeeded in the baronetcy by his eldest and only surviving son, George.
 Lady Jenkinson only survived him by a month and died in February 1892.
 She is best known for having founded the Lady Jenkinson Thalberg Scholarship, in honour of her violin teacher Sigismond Thalberg.